kssilveira/idle-game-engine/README.md

 More features from kittens game:

-- remove duplication from kittens.NewGame
-- change 'make' command to also make other resources (remove premature return)
 - change production resource factor to production bonus
-- create m command that skips and buys the max
 - validate capacityproducers with startcapacity and without capacity
+- dont set quantity and startquantity
 - change production factor to just factor
 - change production bonus to bonus
+- make functions and attributes private

+- split kittens file
 - change solve commands to string

-- fix test performance
-- dont set quantity and startquantity
-- split kittens file
-- make functions and attributes private
+- rename 'make' to 'create'
+- change 'make' command to also make other resources (remove premature return)
+- create 'max' command that skips and buys the max

 - Bonfire building upgrades
 - Bonfire effects for